AnUnsocialPigeon/JuPi/README.md

 - {More to be added soon!}

 ### How to play
 - To play the game, start writing PI!
-Green digits = good, red digits = bad.
+ - Green digits = good, red digits = bad.
-- To finish, press 'Enter'.
+- To finish, press `Enter`.
-- For a hint, press 'h'
+- For a hint, press `h`

 The first run, the program will require access to the internet in order to download PI.
 *(After the first run; no more internet required for download)*